-This chapter gives you solid problem-solving steps to solve problems big and small.
+This chapter gives you solid problem-solving steps to solve difficulties big and small.
 These skills may also prevent you from adding unnecessary stress to your relationship with your deployed partner and make you feel more confident, too.

 During deployment, children encounter the normal daily struggles of growing up but with the additional stress of an absent parent.
 Your child’s resilience depends greatly on your own.
-By using the tools and strategies of this workbook, you become a greater model for your children.
-This chapter outlines some strategies specifically for helping children navigate the changes of deployment.
+By using the tools and strategies of this workbook, you can become a greater role model for your children.
+This chapter outlines strategies specifically for helping children navigate the changes of deployment.